Our Purpose

 • We gather insights through:

-• Comprehensive Surveys & Interviews: Collecting data from participants, practitioners, facilitators, integration specialists, manufacturers, communities and organizations.
+• Surveys & Interviews: Collecting data from participants, practitioners, facilitators, integration specialists, manufacturers, communities and organizations.

 • Stakeholder Mapping: Understanding relationships and dynamics within the ecosystem